WolfoIsBestWolf/ror2-LittleGameplayTweaks/mod-LittleGameplayTweaks/README.md

 ## Enemies
+Config for raising the enemy level cap to 999.\
+-(Will make stage 10+ a lot harder).

+Tier 2 elites have been made cheaper.
+(30x instead of 36x)\
+-(Both of these be turned off anytime ingame via Risk of Options)

 False Son gets Adaptive Armor on loops and is now freeze-able.

 Elite Scavengers will be given more items.\